M-o-a-T/moat-kv/docs/source/server_protocol.rst

 A node's value.
-This can be anything that ``msgpack`` can work with: you do not need to encode your values to binary strings, and in fact you should not because some of DistKV's features (like type checking) would no longer work, or be much more awkward to use.
+This can be anything that ``msgpack`` can work with: you do not need to encode your values to binary strings, and in fact you should not because some of MoaT-KV's features (like type checking) would no longer work, or be much more awkward to use.

 Replies